krishujeniya/Matrix-Calculator/README.md

   - The application utilizes Tkinter to create a clean and visually appealing interface.
   - Large, readable fonts and color schemes (yellow for input fields, maroon for buttons) enhance usability.

-- **Matrix Determinant Calculation:**
+- **Matrix Determinant and Inverse Calculation:**
   - Supports calculations for both 2x2 and 3x3 matrices.
-  - Users can input matrix elements, and the determinant is calculated and displayed with a single click.
+  - Users can input matrix elements, and the determinant and inverse are calculated and displayed with a single click.

 - **Error Handling:**
   - Built-in error handling ensures that invalid inputs are detected and handled gracefully, preventing application crashes.